TheGeekOnSkates/geek-rig/README.md

 * Up the RAM to 64K, and investigate the possibility of "banking" (probably just having 2 bytes for the bank number, and then 65536 different "banks" for blocks of memory - I'll need to research that tho)
 * A sound system comparable to the Commander X16 - or at least the C64 :)
 * A better speech synthesizer (or at least one with more options, like the rate/pitch/voice/etc.)
+* Maybe take another shot at mouse support (did not work well on the 4000)
 * At this point, it's gotta have a BASIC, with disk drive commands and probably some others I haven't thought of yet.
 * Anything else I think it needs, and games!  :)